MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/directlake-analyze-qp.md

 ms.date: 10/25/2023
 LocalizationGroup: Admin
 ---
-# Analyze query processing for Direct Lake datasets (PREVIEW)
+# Analyze query processing for Direct Lake datasets

 Power BI datasets in [*Direct Lake*](directlake-overview.md) mode read delta tables directly from OneLake — unless they have to fall back to *DirectQuery* mode.
 Typical fall back reasons include memory pressures that can prevent loading of columns required to process a DAX query, and certain features at the data source might not support Direct Lake mode, like SQL views in a Warehouse.
 In general, Direct Lake mode provides the best DAX query performance unless a fall back to DirectQuery mode is necessary.
 Because fall back to DirectQuery mode can impact DAX query performance, it's important to analyze query processing for a Direct Lake dataset to identify if and how often fallbacks occur.